…and the technology that can help

 By NAfME member Michael Hayden

 Now more than ever, music technology has the transformative power to strengthen our music classrooms and deepen student educational experiences.
 With the various district initiatives it can at times be overwhelming to keep up with the latest tech trends and keep the focus on music learning outcomes.
-By using technology to help students create, educators can deepen student understanding in all facets of music and provide a venue to showcase musical creativity.
+By using technology to help student create, educators can deepen student understanding in all facets of music and provide a venue to showcase musical creativity.

 Let’s take a closer look…

 Students create music everyday.
 So how can technology help?
 Programs such as Ableton Live and SoundTrap are excellent pieces of software that offer templates and additional sound packs in a wide range of musical styles, which allow students to make music in styles and genres that may extend beyond the classical and jazz traditions.
 Using pre-generated sounds or ones made from scratch, your student’s favorite Digital Audio Workstation (DAW) is a great tool for music creation and creativity.

 For free and cloud based, you’d be hard pressed to find a program that offers more overall features than SoundTrap.
 There are also other programs that allow students to create loop based music such as Soundation and AudioTool.
 Each of these are fantastic and I encourage all educators to explore their functions and assess how they may use each with students.
 For me, the features that really sell Soundtrap are: 1.
 Ease of use 2.
 Wide range of templates and sounds (to meet the ever changing musical taste of our students) and 3.
 Ability to record via MIDI, using pre-generated looped clips, AND 4.
 Ability to record audio.
 SoundTrap even includes these feature for free (you will need to create an account).
 Should you wish to use SoundTrap with your entire class or want unlimited projects, premium and classroom packages are available for purchase.